Skip to Main Content

 This means a move away from website builders like Wix and Squarespace, in favour of decoupled or headless CMS options like Payload, or moving from a standard Wordpress set-up to one which uses a static site.

-5 - Unique Navigations
+5 - Experimental Navigations

-With website accessibility being such an important factor, you may find this quite surprising, but in 2024 we'll be seeing more and more websites taking a unique approach to navigations.
+With website accessibility being such an important factor, you may find this quite surprising, but in 2025 we'll be seeing more and more websites taking a unique approach to navigations.

 Full screen navigations, replacing your traditional grid of text links have been rising in popularity for the last few years, but now we're seeing even more unusual styles.